Widoba/GestaltOliviaBeta1.0/DEVELOPMENT_SUMMARY.md

 - We allow Claude to determine which functions to call rather than hardcoding function calls for specific intents.
 - Trade-off: More flexibility and natural interactions, but occasionally less predictable behavior requiring additional prompt tuning.

+#### Caching Strategy:

+- Implemented a sophisticated category-based caching system with LRU eviction and TTL expiration.
+- Trade-off: Slightly increased memory usage for significantly improved response times.

+#### Data Batching:

+- Implemented request batching for related data fetches to reduce redundant API/database calls.
+- Trade-off: Small potential increase in latency for initial requests in a batch window in exchange for overall throughput improvement.

+#### Prompt Optimization:

+- Implemented dynamic prompt optimization with configurable compression levels.
+- Trade-off: Slight risk of information loss with higher compression levels in exchange for token savings.

+#### Prompt Testing Approach:

+- We implemented a testing-based approach to prompt optimization rather than relying solely on manual adjustments.
+- Trade-off: More systematic improvement but requires significant test case development and maintenance.

+#### Prompt Variation Strategy:

+- We created focused variations targeting specific aspects rather than entirely different prompt approaches.
+- Trade-off: More incremental improvements but easier to identify which changes are effective.

 ## Conclusion
 The Unified Assistant Prototype has successfully implemented a seamless chat experience that intelligently routes between an Employee Assistant and a Talent Acquisition Assistant.
-The system uses sophisticated prompt engineering, context management, data injection, function calling, and error handling to provide accurate, contextually relevant responses while maintaining a cohesive conversation flow.
+The system uses sophisticated prompt engineering, context management, data injection, function calling, error handling, and prompt tuning to provide accurate, contextually relevant responses while maintaining a cohesive conversation flow.

+The project has progressed through several phases, from initial setup and core functionality to enhanced responses, error handling, and now prompt tuning.
+The comprehensive prompt testing framework will allow us to continually improve the system's accuracy and responsiveness, while the upcoming performance optimization and user flow testing will ensure a robust user experience.

-As development continues, the focus will shift to tuning the prompts, optimizing performance, and conducting thorough user flow testing.
-The modular architecture we've established provides a solid foundation for these future improvements, with enhanced responses and robust error handling already in place.
+With all major components now in place, the modular architecture we've established provides a solid foundation for fine-tuning and optimization as we move toward the final stages of development.

-This development summary was created on March 7, 2025, and represents the project state as of that date.
+This development summary was updated on March 8, 2025, and represents the project state as of that date.